Transversal Clifford and T-gate codes of short length and high distance: Abstract

 \section{Abstract}

-The non-local interactions in several quantum devices allow for the realization of more compact quantum encodings while retaining the same degree of protection against noise.
+The non-local interactions in several quantum device architectures allow for the realization of more compact quantum encodings while retaining the same degree of protection against noise.
 Anticipating that short to medium-length codes will soon be realizable, it is important to construct stabilizer codes that, for a given code distance, admit fault-tolerant implementations of logical gates with the fewest number of physical qubits.
-We extract high-distance doubly even codes from the quantum quadratic-residue code family that admit a transversal implementation of the single-qubit Clifford group.
-Applying a doubling procedure [\href{https://arxiv.org/abs/1509.03239}{arXiv:1509.03239}] to such codes yields a family of high-distance triply even codes which admit a transversal implementation of the logical $\texttt{T}$-gate.
-To our knowledge, both code families require a lower qubit overhead than any other qubit stabilizer code of the same distance which can realize their respective gates.
+To this aim, we construct three kinds of codes encoding a single logical qubit for distances up to $31$.
+First, we construct the smallest known doubly even codes, all of which admit a transversal implementation of the Clifford group.
+Applying a doubling procedure [\href{https://arxiv.org/abs/1509.03239}{arXiv:1509.03239}] to such codes yields the smallest known weak triply even codes for the same distances and number of encoded qubits.
+This second family of codes admit a transversal implementation of the logical $\texttt{T}$-gate.
+Relaxing the triply even property, we obtain our third family of triorthogonal codes with an even lower overhead at the cost of requiring additional Clifford gates to achieve the same logical operation.
+To our knowledge, these are the smallest known triorthogonal codes for their respective distances.
+While not qLDPC, the stabilizer generator weights of the code families with transversal \T-gates scale roughly as the square root of their lengths.

-Quantum error correction is an integral step in realizing a universal set of quantum gates.
-Moreover, those gates themselves need to be fault tolerant in order to deal with the noise buildup over large computations.
+Quantum error correction (QEC) is an integral part of realizing reliable quantum computation.
+Any viable QEC solution needs to admit a fault-tolerant set of universal gates in order to suppress the noise buildup over large computations.
 This is usually achieved by choosing codes with fault-tolerant implementations of a non-universal ``easy'' set of gates in the Clifford group~\cite{bombin_topological_2006,gottesman_quantum_2016,katzgraber_topological_2010,yoder_surface_2017,koutsioumpas_smallest_2022,vasmer_morphing_2022}, together with a ``hard'' gate (necessary for universality) implemented by magic-state distillation~\cite{bravyi_universal_2005,campbell_roads_2017}.